niolabs/docs/docs/running-nio/in-the-cloud.md

 ## Create a system
 <img src="/img/cloud/Hello-CreateNewSystem.png" width="250" align="right" hspace="10" />

-A nio system is a group of interrelated nio instances.
+A system is a group of interrelated elements.
+In the nio System Designer, a system contains interrelated nio instances.
 Think of it as a workspace where you can put related projects.
 1. Open the **System Designer**: https://designer.n.io/

 1. You can create a new system in two ways.